stormpath/stormpath-console-guide/source/applications.rst

 Applications
 ************

+An Application resource in Stormpath models your application that uses Stormpath.
+You control who may log in to your application by assigning (or ‘mapping’) one or more Directory, Group, or Organization resources to your Application resource.
+The Accounts in these associated Directories and Groups collectively form your application’s user base.

 The `Applications page <https://api.stormpath.com/ui2/index.html#/applications>`__ contains the list of Applications in your Stormpath Tenant.
 On this page you can quickly:

 - Search for Applications in the top-right search box